DylanMeeus/springboot_jwt_blog/_posts/2016-05-31-cookies-vs-tokens-definitive-guide.markdown

 ### Stateless, Scalable and Decoupled

 Perhaps the biggest advantage to using tokens over cookies is the fact that token authentication is stateless.
 The back-end does not need to keep a record of tokens.
-Each token is self-contained, containing all the data required to check it's validity as well as convey user information through claims.
+Each token is self-contained, containing all the data required to check its validity as well as convey user information through claims.

 The server's only job then, becomes to sign tokens on a successful login request and verify that incoming tokens are valid.
 In fact, the server does not even need to sign tokens.
 Third party services such as Auth0 can handle the issuing of tokens and then the server only needs to verify the validity of the token.